I-Davey/My-Portfolio/README.md

 3. **Commit and push:** Commit the changes to your local repository and push them to the remote repository on GitHub.
 4. **Configure GitHub Pages:** In the settings of your GitHub repository, navigate to the **GitHub Pages** section and choose the `main` branch as the source for GitHub Pages.
 Save the settings.
 5. **Access the deployed website:** After a few moments, your portfolio website should be accessible at `https://your-username.github.io`.

+## To-Do List

+In this section, I outline the upcoming improvements and features for this project.
+Your contributions and suggestions are always welcome!

+1. **Remove dependency of Tailwind CSS**
+   - Refactor the codebase to eliminate the use of Tailwind CSS, replacing it with custom CSS classes or a more lightweight framework.

+2. **Remove useless dependencies in general**
+   - Audit the project's dependencies and remove any unnecessary or unused packages to optimize performance and reduce bundle size.

+3. **Fix all colors and make everything into store variables**
+   - Consolidate color definitions throughout the project, using centralized variables stored in a single file, making it easier to maintain and update.

+4. **Make the project more dynamic**
+   - Introduce dynamic components and modularization, making it easier to extend the project's features and functionality.

+5. **Make everything changeable in a file**
+   - Consolidate all configuration options and settings in a single, easily editable file, allowing users to modify the appearance and behavior of the project by editing this file.

+6. **Make everything changeable through the website**
+   - Develop a user-friendly web interface that allows users to customize the project's settings and appearance directly from the browser.
+After customizing, the user should be able to download the updated configuration file to be uploaded along with their portfolio.